arcadiapage/arcadiapage.github.io/_posts/2025-05-29-that-time-I-stole-some-guys-body.md

 I've never dreamed of being a man in a modern setting.
 I'm guessing that I'm usually in the 1940’s or early 1950’s.
 In any case, I was simply standing outside taking in the day, when a little old man in a wrinkled light gray suit approached me.
 He was carrying a brown leather jacket.

-He said,”I wanted to give your jacket back to you.”
+He said,"I wanted to give your jacket back to you.”

 I took it in my hands, actually a bit confused, surprised and speechless.
 But the old man felt my appreciation, and after giving me a little smile, he shuffled away.

 Later, this jacket appears again in my dream about [escaping the house of the six-figure business coach](https://arcadiapage.com/2025-04-14-how-I-learned-that-the-standard-definition-of-success-is-not-for-me/).
 In fact, in that dream, I have multiple brown leather jackets that I’m packing into a suitcase—and I’m doing so as my usual feminine self.

 So as much as I like to joke about stealing the body of some poor young man, in the wild world of my subconscious, he is just another version of me.
-When my husband and I reminisce about the time when we were dating, he always says that the hardest thing about dating me is that I didn’t feel like I needed anyone.
+When my husband and I reminisce about the time when we were dating, he always says that the hardest thing about dating me was that I didn’t feel like I needed anyone.
 And that’s true.
 I didn’t need him—I loved him simply for being.

 Of course, I love my husband with all that I have, but internally and psychologically, the man of my dreams is no one else but…me.
 Most likely even before I found love in the external world, the man that meets my “needs” has existed inside of myself.